our impact

 We tested and developed new formats on social media to better showcase our content (short videos to promote the rebroadcast of Contexte Live, carousels to present our investigations and scoops, etc.)

-At the same time, we continued to be accessible to as many journalists from other newsrooms as possible, so that they could read our exclusive news and relay it.
+We also ensured our content was accessible to as many journalists from other newsrooms as possible, so that they could read our exclusive news and relay it.

 To be more accessible, to enable all organisations to subscribe, regardless of their size and resources.